ihmeuw/cascade-at/docs/epiviz/dmcascade.rst

 .. option:: --skip-cache

-    Download all data from the databases, instead of going to tier 3, which is a version stored in order to ensure repeatable runs.
+    Download all data directly from the databases, instead of going to tier 3, which is a version stored in order to ensure repeatable runs.
 This flag also turns off creation of a tier 3 copy of data.

 .. option:: --num-processes NUM_PROCESSES